 logoff SessionID

-- Open the Remote Desktop Connection application by typing mstsc in the command prompt or search bar and press Enter.
+- Open Remote Desktop Connection by typing mstsc in the command prompt or search bar and press Enter.

-- In the Remote Desktop Connection window, enter the name or IP address of the remote computer you want to connect to in the “Computer” field.
+- In the window, put the remote computer’s name or IP in the “Computer” field.

 mstsc C:\file.rdp

-This command will open a Remote Desktop session using the settings stored in the specified .rdp file.
-If you saved your credentials in the .rdp file, it will automatically log you into the remote computer; otherwise, it will prompt you to enter your password.
+This opens a Remote Desktop session with your saved settings.
+If you saved your login info in the .rdp file, it’ll log you in automatically; otherwise, you’ll need to type your password.

 Set-ItemProperty -Path 'HKLM:\System\CurrentControlSet\Control\Terminal Server'-name "fDenyTSConnections" -Value 0